Authentication

 }

-Pass the access_token returned in the previous step as a bearer token in the Authorization header.
+Pass the access_token returned in the previous step as a bearer token in the Authorization header of other Direct API endpoints.

 curl --request POST 'https://api.uber.com/v1/customers/<customer_id>/delivery_quotes' \